How We Do Lean

 Are you trying to transform your organisation (or at least part of it) to solve your business problems or close performance gaps?
+The Lean Transformation Framework is the starting point to help you apply Lean Thinking & Practice to your unique situation.

 The Lean Transformation Framework shows you how you can align organisational purpose to create more value for customers, whilst developing people at the same time.

 To explain Lean transformation we’ve borrowed the house metaphor from Toyota.
 The house comprises foundations, two pillars and a roof.
 Many organisations that implement Lean are aware of Toyota’s Production System House – and many firms have tried to emulate or build their own versions – often by copying the elements.
 However the Lean Transformation Framework is very different in it’s intent.

 The framework we present above is not a prescription.
 Instead it is a series of questions, not answers.
 Conducting transformation is “situational” – that is, the work is not a prescriptive, one-size-fits-all solution, but instead is about taking a balanced view of Purpose, Process, People and Problem Solving.

-The transformation framework entails transforming five fundamental dimensions, addressing the following high-level questions: The questions are “fractal” and can be asked at different levels: for a supply chain or supply network; for a whole single organisation; or at a functional, departmental or individual level.
 Conducting transformation is “situational” – that is, the work is not a prescriptive, one-size-fits-all solution, but instead is about taking a balanced view of Purpose, Process, People and Problem Solving.
-The transformation framework entails transforming five fundamental dimensions, addressing the following high-level questions:
+The transformation framework entails transforming five fundamental dimensions, addressing the following high-level questions.

 1. What is the “Value Driven Purpose” : What problem are we trying to solve?

 If we understand this we can ask “What problem we are trying to solve?”
-More specifically this is defined by asking:

 1. “What is the purpose?”